Variety Is The Spice Of Life For A Reason

 What Is Boredom?

-Kruk and Zawodniak (2018) defines boredom as being a mild, unpleasant, and sometimes painful state that causes a person to disengage from what’s going on around them through a combination of dissatisfaction, disappointment, inattention, annoyance, and a lack of motivation.
+Kruk and Zawodniak (2018) define boredom as being a mild, unpleasant, and sometimes painful state that causes a person to disengage from what’s going on around them through a combination of dissatisfaction, disappointment, inattention, annoyance, and a lack of motivation.
 Although a simpler definition comes from Fisherl (1993), stating that boredom is a transient state borne of a complete lack of interest in a given activity, or lack thereof.

 Advertisements

-Why Variety Is Good
+Why Variety Is Good?

 Much like a balanced diet where eating a variety of foods helps maintain a balance of good bacteria in our digestive system (Cleveland Clinic), which keeps us healthy, variety can help with maintaining good mental wellbeing as well.